Our Purpose

 The original fund resulted from the sale of the Trustbank shares to Westpac Bank in 1996.

-The Trust now has a fund of approximately $250m (at 31 March 2022) invested in a carefully planned, diversified way, both locally and globally.
-Returns from these investments form the Trust’s income and are distributed to Bay of Plenty community groups by way of grants (and sometimes loans).
+The Trust now has a fund of approximately $260m (31 March 2025) invested in a carefully planned, diversified way, both locally and globally.
+Returns from these investments form the Trust’s income and are distributed to Bay of Plenty community organisations by way of grants (and sometimes loans).

 The Trustees aim to re-invest enough income each year to cover inflation and some population growth in the Bay of Plenty, plus in good income years to put some funds aside to cover grants in poorer income years.

 BayTrust's income is primarily spent on community groups serving the Bay of Plenty, in order to help build, strengthen and enhance present and future BOP communities.
-We generally aim to distribute approximately three per cent of our capital base per year.
+We generally aim to distribute just over three per cent of our capital base per year.

 Help us to Improve